mmpowell98/Data-Analysis-Portfolio/README.md

   **Tool**: Excel

   **Result**: On the sheet titled 'Presentation' there is a dashboard with some of the key findings from the dataset.
 Slicers, Pivot Tables and multiple graphs are incorporated to convey the findings.

+### Assessing Percent Uninsured in Maine Compared with US and New England
+ **Code**: [Assessing Percent Uninsured in Maine Compared with US and New England]

+  **Goal**: To assess the percent of Maine's population that is uninsured and compare it with New England and National data.

+  **Description**: This project involved various datasets regarding insurance.
+County-level data was downloaded from the County Health Rankings to understand trends within Maine.
+Longitudinal data was downloaded from the Census Bureau's Health Insurance Historical Tables to compare Maine to the US.
+New England regional data was downloaded from KFF's estimates based on the American Community Survey 2023 1-year estimate.

+  **Skills**: Data Cleaning, Data Manipulation, Data Visualization, Heat Map

+  **Tool**: R

+  **Result**: Multiple visualizations that summarize the status of Maine's population that is uninsured, both within the state but also compared to New england and nationally.

 ## Education